 I can’t choose!
 This is like when you ask your parents which one of their children they love the most.
 I feel like I’d be cheating to the other ones if I picked out just one.
-I just can’t <3
+I just can’t.

-It all starts on the initial ‘onboarding call’, in which the Project Team gets to know the client, and I pay close attention to the target audience.
+It all starts on the initial ‘onboarding call’ in which the Project Team gets to know the client, and I pay close attention to the target audience.
 It’s the main factor that will determine the direction of the styling, as these are the future visitors of the website!
-It’s important also to get to know the client, and their likes and dislikes, which enables us to develop a strategy to achieve their goals.
+It’s important also to get to know the client and their likes and dislikes, which enables us to develop a strategy to achieve their goals.
 Another key thing I want to know on the onboarding call is the status of photos and logos.
-If a client has really good HQ photos (professional shots), great logo/branding – amazing content in general – I’ll get super inspired and will really be looking forward to working on that project.
+If a client has really good, high-quality photos (professional shots), great logo/branding, and amazing content in general, I’ll get super inspired and will really be looking forward to working on that project.

 Once the client approves the mockup, the lovely writing team come in and create beautiful content I would never be able to do myself.
-After this whole process and a very cool briefing meeting with the content writers, the site comes back to me, ready to be styled!!
-This is when the actual fun begins 😉
+After this whole process and a briefing meeting with the content writers, the site comes back to me, ready to be styled!
+This is when the actual fun begins.

-As a final step, we pride ourselves to have the ability to make your website look amazing and be fully functional on Desktop, Mobile and Tablet, so right after I’m done styling, we go through the device testing, checking EVERY SINGLE screen resolution and format, every device we can think of, and make sure that it works and it looks A+.
+As a final step, we pride ourselves to have the ability to make your website look amazing and be fully functional on desktop, mobile and tablet, so right after I’m done styling, we go through the device testing, checking EVERY SINGLE screen resolution and format on every device we can think of and make sure that it works and it looks A+.
 Once that’s all set and done, I hand over the project to my colleagues to have the website launched.
-And my work is done!! 🙂
+And my work is done!

 Why do you love working for Tourism Tiger?